Reconfigurable Intelligent Surfaces in Challenging Environments: Underwater, Underground, Industrial and Disaster: Advances of RIS technology

 \subsection{Alternative signaling technologies}

-In this work, we consider some of the most CEs for the wireless communication, where the traditional EM waves in the moderate frequency range may not provide a sufficient signal quality.
-In such environments, alternative signaling technologies have been proposed to overcome the drawbacks of the EM waves, such as absorption and scattering.
+In this work, we consider the most CEs for the wireless communication.
+In some of these CEs, such as industrial and disaster environments, the traditional EM waves in the moderate and high frequency bands can be directly employed.
+In others, such as underwater and underground environments, EM waves may not provide a sufficient signal quality.
+In these environments, alternative signaling technologies have been proposed to overcome the drawbacks of the EM waves, such as absorption and scattering.
 Hence, it is worth looking into the advances of RIS specifically designed with respect to these technologies in order to understand their benefits and practical limitations.